 To help keep you safe, Oco also includes free push notifications of events.
 If something suspicious is detected, you will receive a smartphone notification.
 You can immediately take action by opening the app and watching live footage.
 You can also use two-way voice to communicate through the camera so long as your phone is connected to Wi-Fi, 3G, or 4G.

 Oco Pro is also able to work with other devices to keep your home safe.
-For one, it is an addition to Oco's ecosystem of cameras and works with Oco1 and Oco2.
-It can also work with other brands like Nest, SmartThings, and WeMo with the help of IFTTT - an app that lets you integrate hundreds of smart home brands and create rules in the "If 'this' then 'that'" format.
-For example, you can create a rule that makes your lights turn on if Oco Pro detects motion.
+For one, it's part of Oco's ecosystem of cameras and works with Oco1, Oco2, and Oco HD.
+It can also work with other brands like Nest, SmartThings, and WeMo via IFTTT - an app that lets you integrate hundreds of smart home brands and create rules in the "If 'this' then 'that'" format.
+For example, you can create a rule that turns your lights turn on if Oco Pro detects motion.
 You can also have the camera arm itself when you leave the house.

 While getting a smartphone notification is helpful, what happens if you aren't around to self-monitor?

-Oco 2 will record a 10-second video clip of events, if the camera is online.
+Oco 2 will send a 10-second video clip of events to the cloud, if the camera is online.
 If the camera is offline, the clip is saved to a microSD card (up to a 128GB, sold separately) for later viewing.

 |Basic/Free||$4/month/camera ($40/year)||$9/month/camera ($99/year)||$19/month/camera ($199/year)|